FAMILY AND CHILD EDUCATION (FACE)

 Family and Child Education

 Families with Children who are prenatal to 5 years old receive a visit in their home every week or two.
-Home-based educators respect parents and other
+Home-based educators respect parents and other caregivers, and help them to be the first and most important teachers for their children.
+Each visit includes: age-specific information about parenting issues, family well-being, child development, and an educational activity between the parent and the child that is often adapted to emphasize the local culture and language.

 Home-based parents are invited to a group meeting at least once a month.
 They hear speakers on topics related to family well-being, development-centered parenting, parent-child interaction, make books and toys for their children that often include the local culture and language, participate in parent-child activities, get to know the school-based FACE staff, and learn to feel good about being a part of the school.